mendix/docs/content/releasenotes/data-hub/index.md

 #### Improvements

-* We made the user experience for deleting data in the Administration screens more consistent.
+* We made the user experience for deleting data in the **Administration** page more consistent.
+Access the **Administration** page by going to the **Switch to** menu on the upper-right of the Catalog, then clicking **Control Center**.

 #### Fixes

-* We implemented a fix to allow users to re-register a  previously deleted data source via the registration form.
+* We implemented a fix to allow users to re-register a previously deleted data source.
+You can do this by going to the **Register a Data Source** section on the Catalog home page.

 ### February 24th, 2022